 There might arise two conditions under this

-• The rented and own house is located in the same city
+- The rented and owned house is located in the same city

-• The rented and own house is located in different cities
+- The rented and owned house is located in different cities

-In this scenario, you are eligible to claim tax benefit, if you had to shift to some other city due to job requirements.
+In this scenario, you are eligible to claim tax benefits if you had to shift to another city due to job requirements.

-Yes, subject to certain conditions, you can claim both HRA and interest on home loan.
+Yes, subject to certain conditions, you can claim both HRA and interest on the home loan.